ArtArtArtArt/KMSVault/1EvergreenNotes/balancing meta before the main gameplay loop.md

 **try to come up with the example - take any simple board game and merge it with another real time game**

+**also take a look at warband - how are they useing board/reltime ascpects?**

 ---
 status: #⚙️
 tags: #gamedesign #MOCsuggestion/gamedesign_tips